Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing

 \section{Discussion}

-In our evaluations, Psyzkaller is compared against two representative baselines: Syzkaller and Healer.
-Syzkaller was selected as a comparative reference due to its role as the foundational framework for our tool's development.
-As a continuously maintained and actively updated fuzzing platform, Syzkaller has demonstrated its efficacy by discovering numerous kernel vulnerabilities and has gained widespread recognition in the industry and academia.
-Healer was chosen based on its relevance to our research objectives—it presents a methodology for learning system call dependencies (SDRs) and leveraging them to guide fuzzing processes, thus serving as a representative baseline commonly adopted in related literature.

-Efforts were also made to include emerging fuzzing tools in our comparative analysis; however, practical challenges precluded their inclusion.
-Specifically, several tools lacked adequate documentation regarding their operational requirements.
-For instance, SyzVages provided no explicit specifications of environment dependencies in its official documentation~\cite{wang_syzvegas_2021}, with certain required libraries for compilation no longer being available.
-Similarly, while Mock offered a brief usage overview, it failed to detail critical environment dependencies~\cite{mock}, rendering it impossible to resolve library version conflicts that prevented successful execution.
+.
+We have devoted extensive efforts to including SOTA fuzzers in our evaluation; however, practical challenges precluded their inclusion.
+Specifically, several tools lack adequate documentation on their operational requirements.
+For instance, SyzVages~\cite{syzvegas-git} provided no explicit specifications of environment dependencies in its documentation, with certain required libraries no longer available.
+Mock~\cite{mock-git} offered a brief usage overview that lacks the detail of critical environment dependencies, preventing it from being compiled successfully due to unresolvable library version conflicts.
+Similar library conflicts occurred to SyzGen++~\cite{syzgen++-git}.
+Other tools removed several critical components of their optimization techniques for copyright or unclear reasons, such as Healer~\cite{sun_healer_2021}, whose publicly-available version exhibited a performance that is markedly below the results reported in its research paper.
 Consequently, these tools could not be compiled or executed for comparative evaluation.

-{\bf Crash filtering.} Among the crashes reported by Syzkaller, a subset are explicitly classified by the tool as non-kernel-related.
-Specifically, these crashes either stem from tool-specific anomalies (e.g., those labeled "SYZFAIL:") or have undetermined root causes (e.g., the "no output from test machine" error).
-Since such non-kernel-related reports introduce noise into statistical and root cause analyses of kernel crashes, they were filtered out based on Syzkaller’s built-in classification labels.
+{\bf Crash filtering}.
+Among the crashes reported by Syzkaller, a subset are explicitly classified by the tool as non-kernel-related.
+Specifically, these crashes either stem from tool-specific anomalies (e.g., those labeled ``SYZFAIL") or have undetermined root causes (e.g., the ``no output from test machine" error).
+Since such non-kernel-related issues introduce noise into statistical and root cause analyses of kernel crashes, they were filtered out based on Syzkaller’s built-in classification labels.
 Only crashes with confirmed kernel-related causes were retained for subsequent statistical counting in our evaluations.
-This issue has rarely been addressed explicitly in existing syzkaller-based works, which renders the crash reports of these works difficult to directly compare.
+This issue has rarely been addressed explicitly in prior syzkaller-based studies, which renders the crash reports of these studies difficult to directly compare.